 Last, welcome contact is taken for granted.
-But, we may analyze our interaction a bit more for effective communication.
-Then, consider what our recipient wants.
-Rather than, what we would like to communicate.
+But, you may analyze your interaction a bit more for effective communication.
+Then, consider what your recipient wants.
+Rather than, what you would like to communicate.

-Give permission by accepting contact requests from people whose products may interest us.
+Give permission by accepting contact requests from people whose products may interest you.
 Ignore others.
-Be aware that we can filter messages.
-Sometimes we give consent without realizing it.
-Revoke it, as necessary.
+Be aware that you can filter messages.
+Sometimes you give consent without realizing it.
+Revoke it as necessary.